Back to Resources

 3. Small Fees Are Combining to Destroy Your Margins

-FBA Reimbursements Are Harder to Get
+Why Are FBA Reimbursements Harder to Get?

 What to do: Use third-party services that automatically file and follow up on reimbursement claims.
 They typically charge 25% of recovered funds, but they recover 3-4x more than most sellers recover on their own.